ABOUT US

 The main aim of the educational therapist is to understand and work around an individual child’s learning disorders, difficulties, habits, patterns and behaviors impeded inherently by his/her disabilities and disorders s/he may have.
 A highly proficient and skilled educational therapist uses a wide range of therapeutic skills, experience and knowledge to personalise both early intervention programs (EIP) and learning programs to optimise learning processes in achieving learning goals.
 During the learning process, educational therapist may have to use various learning tools (both tangible and intangible) to help the child to comprehend academic concepts and acquire skills such reading, writing, abstract reasoning, memory, attention and imagination for academic performance.

-A counseling provides immediate or short term solution to address less serious and current issues that occur due to basic life challenges such as social issues, career options, relationship problems, family issues, stress at work or emotionally difficult changes like the death of loved ones, so that client could make better informed decisions.
-Hence, counselors provide guidance, support and education to help client to identify and find solutions to current problems together.
-Do note that Educational Counseling is a type of counseling that focuses on providing academic, personal, and therapeutic support to students in educational settings.
-The ultimate goal of educational counseling is to support student success and well-being by addressing the diverse needs of learners in educational settings.
+A counselling provides immediate or short term solution to address less serious and current issues that occur due to basic life challenges such as social issues, career options, relationship problems, family issues, stress at work or emotionally difficult changes like the death of loved ones, so that client could make better informed decisions.
+Hence, clinical counsellors provide guidance, support and education to help client to identify and find solutions to current problems together.
+Do note that Educational Counselling is a type of counselling that focuses on providing academic, personal, and therapeutic support to students in educational settings.
+The ultimate goal of educational counselling is to support student success and well-being by addressing the diverse needs of learners in educational settings.

 A Psychoeducational Diagnostic Assessment (PDA) is a process of utilising various assessment tools and instruments to specifically collect information on a student’s learning skills, performance, learning history, and instructional context, in order to make decisions about what supports and interventions might be needed for that student (Salvia and Ysseldyke, 1978).
 In other words, PDA aims to identify all disorders/ disabilities and the associated functions of the brain, how the child learns, where and why learning or behaviour challenges originate and how to help promote changes in brain organisation, memory, reading, learning ability and overall processing.